dechristopher/meraki-ap-crypto-ticker/README.md

 ## Information

-By default the application updates the prices once every five minutes.
+By default the application updates the prices once every minute.
 This can be changed using the *interval* configuration option.
 The value is set in minutes.